 An emerging medical field known as inactivity studies is making waves among healthcare professionals because it is challenging many longstanding beliefs about fitness, obesity, and weight loss.
 The Washington Post has even declared that “sitting for eight or more hours a day can be deadly.”

 The real shock in this study is that exercise does not offset the effects of excessive sitting.
-The body seems to go through a process that cannot be stopped by any activity other than not sitting for long periods of time.
-According to an article about Dr. Levine’s research in the New York Times, “Sitting is an independent pathology.
-Being sedentary for nine hours a day at the office is bad for your health whether you go home and watch television afterward or hit the gym.
+The body seems to go through a process that cannot be stopped by any activity other than not sitting for long periods.
+According to an article about Dr Levine’s research in the New York Times, “Sitting is an independent pathology.
+Being sedentary for nine hours a day at the office is bad for your health whether you go home and watch television afterwards or hit the gym.
 It is bad whether you are morbidly obese or marathon-runner thin.”

 The Hazards of Sitting

-Too much of anything is bad for your health, but too much sitting can lead to very specific problems with your organs, muscles, back and other parts of your body.
+Too much of anything is bad for your health, but too much sitting can lead to particular problems with your organs, muscles, back and other parts of your body.

-Heart – When sitting for extended periods, blood flows slowly and muscles burn very little fat, causing it to accumulate in the arteries and heart.
+Heart – When sitting for extended periods, blood flows slowly, and muscles burn very little fat, causing it to accumulate in the arteries and heart.
 Research shows that excessive sitting leads to high blood pressure and elevated levels of cholesterol.
-Also, statistics prove that sedentary people suffer from twice as many heart attacks than people who are more active.
+Also, statistics prove that sedentary people suffer from twice as many heart attacks than more active people.

 Colon, breasts, and endometrium – Sitting has been linked to the development of colon, breast, and endometrial cancer for reasons that are still unclear.
 Some researchers believe that unprocessed insulin in the blood leads to unchecked cell growth, but others say that a lack of movement lowers levels of antioxidants in the bloodstream, which can eliminate cancer-causing free radicals.